-HPD: Officer, suspect bit by K-9 after stealing three-wheelers from SW Houston warehouse, leading police on chase
+HPD: K-9 officer bites cop, suspect during warehouse smash-and-grab arrest that ended in chase crash

-HOUSTON— An officer and a suspect were after being bitten by a K-9 officer following a police chase in southwest Houston early Monday.
+HOUSTON — A K-9 officer mistakenly bit a cop while trying to help the officer subdue a suspect following a chase crash early Monday in southwest Houston.
+The suspect is one of two men arrested after a warehouse smash-and-grab, according to investigators.

-Around 3 a.m., the Houston Police Department responded to a warehouse alarm call in the 5200 block of Gulfton at Royalton Street.
+The Houston Police Department responded around 3 a.m. to an alarm call in the 5200 block of Gulfton at Royalton Street.

 Police arrived to find the warehouse garage door smashed and several suspects driving away on three-wheeler motorcycles.
 HPD gave chase, losing all but two of the suspects.